manaschubby/OrderDeliveryManagement/README.md

 ### GET
 * `GET` request without any body will return all the orders present
-* `GET` request with the parameter `orderId` will return the Order details and every trip and package in it
+* `GET` request with the parameter `id` will return the Order details and every trip and package in it

 POSTMAN Image attached
 ![GET](images/GET.png "Title")

 ### POST
 * `POST` request without any body will return error
-* `POST` request with the parameters for order addition will return `success` and order details
+* `POST` request with the parameters for order addition will return `success` and order details.
+An example for POST request body is given below

 POSTMAN Image attached
 ![POST](images/POST.png "Title")